thecodersguilduk/wda-curriculum/lessons/deployment2.md

 # Deployment 2
-Last reviewed **9 July 2018** by **Crispin Read**
+Last reviewed **10 July 2018** by **Crispin Read**

 ## Description
 In this session we'll look at more deployment, using web-hooks to automatically deploy from a branch and linking different branches to different environments.
+We'll also look at

 ### Why this is important